Free Patriotic Movement: Election of Michel Aoun as Lebanese President

 On 31 October 2016, General Michel Aoun was elected by the Lebanese parliament as Lebanon's president, ending a 29-month presidential vacuum.

 On 30 October 2022, President Michel Aoun left office a day earlier than when his six-year mandate ended.

 Bassil sanctions

-On November 6, 2020, the US Treasury's Office of Foreign Assets Control (OFAC) sanctioned Gebran Bassil, head of the Free Patriotic Movement, member of the Lebanese Parliament, and son-in-law of Lebanese President Michel Aoun.
+On 6 November 2020, the US Treasury's Office of Foreign Assets Control (OFAC) sanctioned Gebran Bassil, head of the Free Patriotic Movement, member of the Lebanese Parliament, and son-in-law of Lebanese President Michel Aoun.
 The penalties are due to its role in corruption in Lebanon according to Magnitsky's Global Human Rights Accountability Law.
 US Secretary of State Stephen T. Munchen: "Systematic corruption in the Lebanese political system represented by Bassil has helped undermine the foundations of an effective government that serves the Lebanese people.
 This designation also demonstrates that the United States supports the Lebanese people in their continuous calls for reform and accountability."

+Cooperation with United Russia

+On 30 March 2022, the party announced a cooperation with United Russia just weeks after the start of the Russian Invasion of Ukraine calling for closer cooperation between Lebanon and Russia.